Repertoi-e/light-std/README.md

 > Since we don't link the CRT `malloc` is undefined, so we need to
 > provide a replacement anyway (or modify code which is annoying and
-> not always possible, e.g. a prebuilt library, @TODO it may actually be possible with symbol patching.).
+> not always possible, e.g. a prebuilt library (it may actually be possible with symbol patching).

 `new` and `delete` actually have different semantics (`new` - initializing the values, `delete` - calling a destructor if defined).
 Our type policy is against destructors